marvasgit/kubestatewatch/docs/design.md

 ## Handler

-Handler manages how `diffwatcher` handles events.
+Handler manages how `statemonitor` handles events.

 With each event get from k8s and matched filtering from configuration, it is passed to handler.
-Currently, `diffwatcher` has 8 handlers:
+Currently, `statemonitor` has 8 handlers:

  - `Default`: which just print the event in JSON format
  - `Flock`: which send notification to Flock channel based on information from config